 Here are some of the main responsibilities involved in construction project management:

-- Negotiate the scope of work and costs with consultants and contractors who will work on the project.
+- Negotiating the scope of work and costs with consultants and contractors who will work on the project

-- Create contractor agreements defining scope of work, costs, and schedule.
+- Creating contractor agreements that define the scope of work, costs, and schedule

-- Monitor the project budget, and securing additional funding from the owner or sponsors when necessary.
+- Monitoring the project budget and securing additional funding from the owner or sponsors when necessary

-- Work with government departments, like the Department of Transportation to get permits and meet project deadlines.
+- Working with government departments, like the Department of Transportation, to get permits and meet project deadline

 Project management, and therefore the project manager, is usually focused on the operational logistics of the project discussed above — managing invoices, creating a schedule, and facilitating meetings between different parties involved in the project.
 On the other hand, the construction manager is on the front-lines of construction and usually has a more intricate understanding of the construction process.
 Construction manager responsibilities usually include hiring subcontractors, ordering materials, and leasing equipment.

-So construction managers are much more in the weeds of the project and usually have more specific knowledge of construction than the project manager, who has a more administrative role in the project.
+To summarize, construction managers are much more in the weeds of the project and usually have more specific knowledge of construction than the project manager, who fills a more administrative role in the project.

 Understanding Construction Project Management Software